stassa/wh40ksim/README.md

    For instance, specifying "target\_cover(30, \_)" means that the target will have a 30% chance to find cover in each turn of the simulation.
-Each turn, the simulator will roll a 100-sided die and if this rolls under, or equal to 30, it will grant a bonus of 1 to the target, otherwise 0.
+Each turn, the simulator will roll a 100-sided die and if this rolls under, or equal to, 30, it will grant a bonus of 1 to the target, otherwise 0.

 As everything else in the project, the dynamic simulation itself is still not very flexible and it's only possible to define very simple scenarios.
-For instance, it doesn't allow units to react dynamically to their opponents' behaviour (for example, to fall seek cover when taking too havey casualties etc).
+For instance, it doesn't allow units to react dynamically to their opponents' behaviour (for example, to seek cover when taking too heavy casualties etc).
 The target can't shoot back, just advance and take it like a man.
 And so on.

-Hopefully, I'll have the motivation to add more functionality at some point.

 Creating permanent army lists and defining combat simulation files
 ------------------------------------------------------------------

-In short, this is not yet an option.
+In short, this too is not yet an option.
 You can only enter queries at the Swi-Prolog console.
 This is just a matter of me finding the time to add that to the project.

 In the meantime, here's some more things you can do at the Swi Console.

-Calculate number of attacks for each model set in a unit:
+**Calculate number of attacks for each model-set in a unit:**

 ```
 ?- models_unit([mv1_gun_drone-12], 'Tactical Drones 1', _N-_Us), model_sets(_Us, _Ss), member(_Si, _Ss), model_set_attacks(_Si, _M, _Wn, _Pa, _Wa), number_of_attacks(_M, _Pa, _Wa, _Wn, Attacks).
 Attacks = 48.
 ```

-Roll to hit for each modelset in a unit:
+**Roll to hit for each model-set in a unit:**
 ```
 ?- models_unit([fire_warrior-7, fire_warrior_shasui-1, mv1_gun_drone-2, mv36_guardian_drone-1], 'Tactical Squad 1', _N-_Us), model_sets(_Us, _Ss), forall( nth1(I, _Ss, Si), ( model_set_attacks(Si, _M, _Wn, _Pa, _Wa), number_of_attacks(_M, _Pa, _Wa, _Wn, _A), hit_roll(_A, (5+), 0, Hn), format('Model-set ~w:~n', [I]), forall(member(Mi,Si),writeln(Mi)), format('hits ~w times in ~w attacks.~n', [_A,Hn]) ) ).
 Model-set 1: